dominicstop/react-native-ios-context-menu/README.md

 * The only difference between them is that the `ContextMenuButton` component does not have a preview, and it can be immediately shown when its tapped instead of having to do a long press.
 See [Example 2](#422-contextmenubutton-simple-example-2) for more details.<br>

 * Note that `ContextMenuButton` is only available on iOS 14 and above.
-On iOS 13, it will use a `ContextMenuButton`, and on iOS 12 and below, it will use the `ActionSheetFallback` module to present a `ActionSheetIOS` menu.<br>
+On iOS 13, it will use a `ContextMenuButton`,<br>

 * If you want to add additional touch events, you can wrap this component inside a button component (e.g. `TouchableOpacity`). <br>
 	* When wrapping this component inside a button, please make sure to set the `useActionSheetFallback` prop to `false`.